-Two steps forward with one step back— a familiar refrain that continues to ring true for the LGBT community in our country.
-I do not know how many of you keep up on the news, but it seems to me [ and hopefully it is not wishful thinking] that many people are losing their infatuation with the religious crazies.
-More and more cities are passing domestic partnership laws, more companies are offering domestic partnership coverage, and votes are passing with wider margins in favor of LGBT issues.
-I have a feeling more people are beginning to understand our issues — or at least they are more concerned about an overall fairness.
+Two steps forward with one step back— a familiar refrain that remains true for our country’s LGBT society.
+I don’t understand how many of you keep up with the news, but[ and hopefully it’s not wishful thinking] it seems to me that many individuals are losing their infatuation with religious crazies.
+More and more towns pass domestic partnership laws, more businesses offer domestic partnership coverage, and more votes are passing in favor of LGBT problems with wider margins.
+I have a feeling that more individuals are starting to comprehend our problems— or at least they are more worried about fairness as a whole.

-That is with one qualifier — only when the issue does not include children.
-In today’s religious crazy world, anyone under the age of 18 is a child.
-Impressionable — innocent— unknowing of the differences in the world.
-Young adults no longer exist in this world — nor do teens — at least in terms of politics.
-Because if it appears we are moving ahead in obtaining the same rights as all, the religious crazies step in and use the C-word.
-In the world of politics we become derailed by the specter of innocent children and the[ whisper] pedophiles[ as the crazies like to refer to us] laying in wait.
+That’s one qualification— only if kids are not included in the problem.
+Anyone under the age of 18 is a kid in today’s religious crazy world.
+Impressive— innocent— unaware of the world’s distinctions.
+In this globe, there are no more young adults— nor do adolescents— at least in terms of politics.
+Because if it appears that we are moving forward in obtaining the same rights as everyone else, the religious crazies are entering and using the C-word.
+In the globe of politics, the specter of innocent kids and the[ whisper] pedophiles[ as the crazies like to refer to us] are waiting to defeat us.

 Until next time…